codeStG/capstone-2/UPER.md

      It also provides compile-time safety so that you can ensure that any classes that extend your abstract class provide the bare minimum functionality to work..."</li></p>
 <p>After getting a more clear understanding of abstract classes, I began contemplating the similarities and
- differences between an abstract class and an interface, which I conveniently found resources for within the same Stack Overflow post listed above.
-The same user links to another post that he believes to answer my question (
+ differences between an abstract class and an interface, which I was able to deduce from my prior notes on the topic from prior TEKcamp lectures.
+After understanding what each one did for my program, I came up with a couple of different ideas on where and how to implement them and then got with my TA to ensure they were realistic ideas and
+    get some guidance before drastically changing my game.
+Once I talked it over with my TA, I was confident enough to push through with the changes and everything ended up working out successfully with very little to any refactoring needed in classes that were separate from those that I modified.
+Once I completed this, my self-confidence shot through the roof.
+I truly had an adventure game that was entirely my own with some pretty awesome functionalities, if I may say so myself!
 </p>

 <br>